gradle/gradle/design-docs/dependency-management.md

 - Excludes should not apply to local components.
 This is a breaking change.

-## Story: Model the native binary dependencies as requirements

-This story introduces a new API which can take an arbitrary set of requirements and some usage context and produce a set of files which meet the requirements.

-- Split up `NativeDependencyResolver` into several pieces:
-    - A public API that takes a collection of objects plus some object that represents a usage and returns a buildable collection of files.
-This API should not refer to any native domain concepts.
-    - A service that implements the API.
-    - A registry of requirement -> buildable file collection converters.
-- Add some way to query the resolved include roots, link files and runtime files for a native binary.

 ## Story: Conflict resolution prefers local components over other components

 When two components have conflicting external identifiers, select a local component.

 Note: This is a breaking change.

-## Story: Generate and publish component meta-data artifact

-Introduce a native Gradle component descriptor file, generate and publish this.

-## Story: Dependency resolution uses component meta-data artifact

-Use the component descriptor, if present, during resolution.

 ## Story: Improve error messages when things cannot be found